kanhaiya-2000/Chattenger/README.md

 ### navigate to the Chattenger repo and install necessary node modules(as mentioned in package.json file,you need npm preinstalled in your environment)

-    npm i express nodemailer compression password-hash socket.io
+    npm i express nodemailer compression nodemon password-hash socket.io

 ### final step

     npm start

-    or
+### or

     nodemon app.js

- This will start the localhost server ,now go to localhost:3000 in your browser
+ This will start the localhost server
+ Now go to localhost:3000 in your browser

 > Features